apereo/cas/docs/cas-server-documentation/ticketing/Messaging-AMQP-Ticket-Registry.md

 Each message and ticket registry instance running inside a CAS node in the cluster is tagged with a unique identifier in order to avoid endless looping behavior and recursive needless inbound operations.

-The broadcast and the message queue is backed by the the Advanced Message Queuing Protocol (AMQP) protocol.
+The broadcast and the message queue is backed by the Advanced Message Queuing Protocol (AMQP) protocol.
 This is a platform-neutral, wire-level protocol for message-oriented middleware.
 The implementation of this protocol is backed by [RabbitMQ](https://www.rabbitmq.com/).
 This is a lightweight, reliable, scalable, and portable message broker based on the AMQP protocol.
 CAS uses RabbitMQ to communicate through the AMQP protocol.